 It is the official professional exam organized by the Ministry of Justice that allows law graduates to qualify for advocacy training and entry into the legal profession.

-Can foreign nationals apply?
+Can foreign nationals apply for the Cameroon Bar?

 No. Applicants must hold Cameroonian nationality according to the official eligibility conditions.